 Financial Aid & Scholarships

-IES Public School Grant As a Penn State student, you will automatically be awarded a $1500 Public School Grant for this program.
-IES has created this award to make their programs affordable to you.This award has ALREADY been calculated into the above Budget Sheet.
+IES Public School Grant : As a Penn State student, you will automatically be awarded a $1500 Public School Grant for this program.
+IES has created this award to make their programs affordable to you.This award has already been calculated into the budget sheets.